proxmox/proxmox-backup/docs/system-booting.rst

   # proxmox-boot-tool kernel pin 5.15.30-1-pve --next-boot

-To remove any pinned version configuration use the ``unpin`` subcommand:
+To remove any pinned version configuration, use the ``unpin`` subcommand:

 .. code-block:: console